happybono/SonataSmooth/README.md

 - Build the project.
 - Run the application.

+#### Settings Upgrade & Persistence
+On first launch after an application upgrade, compatible settings are migrated and normalized once.
+Subsequent launches use normal save/load persistence.

+Key points:
+- One‑time migration flag: `HasUpgradedSettings`
+- Boundary Method stored and restored by text (e.g., “Symmetric”, “Replicate”, “Adaptive”, “ZeroPad”); normalized strings ensure consistent display (aliases like “Zero Padding” → “ZeroPad”)
+- Clamping/normalization:
+  - `AlphaBlend` clamped to [0.0, 1.0]
+  - `DerivOrder` clamped to [0, 10]
+- Settings are saved automatically on app close and when pressing the Save button in the settings panel.

 #### Dataset Title Validation
 The export title (Excel sheet name & metadata) is validated :
 - Max length : 31 characters